WoltLab/docs.woltlab.com/docs/migration/wsc53/php.md

 ## `Database::prepare()`

 `Database::prepare(string $statement, int $limit = 0, int $offset = 0): PreparedStatement` works the same way as `Database::prepareStatement()` but additionally also replaces all occurences of `app1_` with `app{WCF_N}_` for all installed apps.
-This new method makes it superfluous to use `WCF_N` when builiding queries.
+This new method makes it superfluous to use `WCF_N` when building queries.